 that takes an idea from research to scale, supporting small businesses that will transform how we live in a more sustainable manner.

 to support an academic anchor institution and create a uniquely immersive community for learning and innovation.

 that offer opportunities for New Yorkers and visitors to engage in conversations about climate change.

 Above images are inspirational examples.

-The Trust for Governors Island is excited to build a global network of educational institutions, non-profits, entrepreneurs, businesses and policymakers to bring is vision for a Center for Climate Solutions to life.
+The Trust for Governors Island is excited to build a global network of educational institutions, non-profits, entrepreneurs, businesses, and policymakers to bring the Center for Climate Solutions to life.